intel/diagnostics-utility/README.md

-# Diagnostics Utility for Intel® oneAPI Toolkits
+# Diagnostics Utility for oneAPI

-Diagnostics Utility for Intel® oneAPI Toolkits is a tool designed to diagnose the system status for using Intel® software.
+Diagnostics Utility for oneAPI is a tool designed to diagnose the system status for using Intel® software.

 ## Supported OS